 And lead us not into temptation, but deliver us from evil.’

-You have just seen a long evolution of the English language.
-The first is Old English and the most famous literary work written in that form is Beowulf .
-The Old English extract is, of course, taken from the Bible and is part of the Lord’s Prayer.
+In these three samples of text you have just seen the evolution of the English language.
+The first is Old English, of which the most famous literary work written in that form is epic poem Beowulf.
+The Old English extract above though is taken from the Bible and is part of the Lord’s Prayer.

-The second passage is from the Wyclif Bible of 1348, two hundred years before Shakespeare, and it is written in what is called Middle English.
+The second passage is from the Wyclif Bible of 1348, two hundred years before Shakespeare’s time, and it is written in what is called Middle English.
 The most enduring and famous writer of that time is Chaucer.

-The Third is from the King James Authorised Bible and it came out in the same year as The Tempest , in 1611.
-You have no difficulty with that extract, of course, because it is written in Modern English.
-You probably find that version of the Bible far easier to read than a Shakespeare text, although the language is the language all English people spoke in Shakespeare’s time.
-That is because it is not expressed in the concentrated form that poets used.
-It was conventional to write plays in verse during that time, so you would have the same difficulty with almost all of Shakespeare’s fellow playwrights.
+The third text extract is from the King James Authorised Bible and it came out in the same year as The Tempest, in 1611.
+You will likley have no difficulty reading this extract because it is written in Modern English, and will probably find it far easier to read than a Shakespeare text, although the language is the language all English people spoke in Shakespeare’s time.
+That is because the text is not expressed in the concentrated form that poets used.
+It was conventional to write plays (and of course sonnets and poems too) in verse during Shakespeare’s time, so you would have the same difficulty reading Ben Johnson or any other of Shakespeare’s contemporary playwrights.